Factsheet: Types of direct payment account

 Things to note

-• The company providing your full managed account will let you know if there are any problems, and should send you a statement of your account on a regular basis.
+The company managing your account will let you know if there are any problems and should send you regular statements.

-• The company will monitor the use of your payments and they’ll share the information with us.
+They will monitor what your direct payments are used for and share it with us.

-• A full managed account service doesn’t include a payroll service.
-So, although a full managed account service will pay wage and tax bills, it won’t calculate the amounts for you.
+There is no payroll service included.
+So it will pay wage and tax bills, but it won’t calculate the amounts for you.

-• Terms and conditions can vary between providers and they may charge different amounts, so it’s important that you understand what is being offered before you choose a provider.
+Terms and conditions can vary between providers.
+They may charge different amounts, so it’s important to understand what is being offered before you choose a provider.

 What next?

-You may want to discuss the options for managing direct payments with your social care worker, with family and friends, or the direct payment support service below:
+Discuss the options for managing direct payments with your social care worker, family and friends.

 Independent Lives